 Best Time to Visit Machu Picchu

 The best window is the one that gives you the balance you want between trail condition, crowd pressure, and photography expectations.
 Many travellers care too much about a single perfect weather fantasy and not enough about how the whole Peru route will feel day to day.
+The site visit works best when the season suits the full route around it.

 How Many Days Should You Allocate?

 You can see Machu Picchu in a very short timeframe, but most travellers get more from the trip when they allow extra days for Cusco and the Sacred Valley.
 That turns the visit from a rushed excursion into a real Peru segment.
+The ruins usually feel stronger when the rest of the region has time to add context.

 Common Machu Picchu Mistakes